10 years of mapping pro bono

 The Pro Bono Recognition List

-The list is supported by the chief justice and launched in 2024.
+The list is supported by the lady chief justice and launched in 2024.

 It recognises barristers and solicitors who gave 25 hours or more pro bono legal assistance over the last year.

-The 2025 List was published in April and almost 4,000 solicitors have been recognised, including over 150 from my own firm, Freshfields.
+The 2025 list was published in April.
+Almost 4,000 solicitors have been recognised, including over 150 from my own firm, Freshfields.

 The provisional timeline for submissions for the 2026 list is Monday 12 January 2026 to Friday 6 March 2026.

-If you meet the eligibility requirements and want to join the 2026 List, please visit Pro Bono Recognition List website.
+If you meet the eligibility requirements and want to join the 2026 list, visit Pro Bono Recognition List website.

 For centuries, solicitors have been providing individuals and businesses with the legal advice they need to keep our society and our economy, thriving.